 You can think of an autoresponder as an instant follow-up sent to every new subscriber.
 They come in handy whenever you need to deliver any additional information that can’t be displayed upon closing the subscription popup.

-Here are just three most common examples of what you can do with an autoresponder:
+Here are the four most common examples of what you can do with an autoresponder:

 - Deliver a lead magnet